 Shanghai Train Schedule

-You can travel between the two cities by the daytime G-trains or the overnight sleeper.
+How far from Beijing to Shanghai?
+The road distance is 754 miles (1,213 km) while the railway measures 819 miles (1,318km).
+You can travel between the two cities by the daytime G trains or the overnight sleeper.

-If you have enough time, then we recommend the G type, as they are fast and comfortable.
-You can enjoy the great view on the way.
-What’s more, the Beijing South and Shanghai Hongqiao stations are well equipped like an airport, and it is easy for you to find out the right train.
+If you would like to travel in daytime to enjoy the great view on the way, we recommend the G type, as they are fast and comfortable.
+What’s more, the Beijing South and Shanghai Hongqiao stations are well equipped like airports, and it is easy for you to find out the right boarding gate and platform.
 The seats and facilities in the carriages are clean and modern.
 Last but not least, they are punctual.

 If you want to save the time in daytime, travel overnight.
-The four bunk soft sleeper cabin is clean, comfortable and private.
+The four-bunk soft sleeper cabin is clean, comfortable and private.
 After a good sleep, you can reach your destination.
-The hard sleeper bunks are also comfortable and they are good choice if you travel on a budget.
-The beds are clean and the carriage will not be overloaded.
+The hard sleeper bunks are also comfortable and they are good choices if you travel on a budget.

-Just remember that the daytime G-trains run between Beijing South and Shanghai Hongqiao railway stations.
-The overnight bullet trains travel between Beijing South and Shanghai Railway Stations.
-T109/T110 run between Beijing Railway Station and Shanghai Railway Station.
+Just remember that the daytime bullet trains run between Beijing South and Shanghai Hongqiao stations.
+The overnight D ones travel between Beijing South and Shanghai Railway Station.
+T109/T110 and 1461/1462 run between Beijing Railway Station and Shanghai Railway Station.